mooxphp/moox/packages/builder/DEVLOG.md

     -   [ ] Relations like Taxonomies, and what about Relationsmanagers?
     -   [ ] Naming convention InModel InResource InPages and Single for single-use traits
     -   [ ] TabsInResource - contains TODO
-    -   [ ] TabsInPage - just getTabs needs to be defined
+    -   [ ] TabsInListPage - just getTabs needs to be defined
     -   [ ] TaxonomyInPages - needs that mount method in ViewPage
 -   [ ] Refactor DeleteCommand to use new services
 -   [ ] Add --migration option to create command